Dr. Arturo Dávila-Sánchez

 firstname.lastname@example.org (510) 464-3199

-Arturo Davila Sanchez is Chair of the Department of Modern Languages and Professor of Spanish and Mexican-Latin American Studies at Laney College, Oakland.
+Arturo Davila Sanchez is Chair of the Department of Modern Languages and Professor of Spanish and Mexican-Latin American Studies, and the Coordinator of the Así Se Puede ASP/ LatinX Center Program at Laney College, Oakland.

 He received his Ph.D. in Romance Languages and Literature at UC-Berkeley; an M.A. in Spanish Literature at the University of Michigan in Ann Arbor and a B.A. in Communications at the Universidad Iberoamericana in Mexico.

 He is poet laureate in Mexico and Spain where he was awarded three international prizes for the following collections: La ciudad dormida (National Prize “Sor Juana Inės de la Cruz,” Mexico, 1995); Catulinarias (International Prize “Antonio Machado,” Baeza, Spain, 1998); and, Poemas para ser leíos en el Metro (International Prize “Juan Ramón Jimėnez,” Huelva, Spain, 2003).
-He has recently published for the Mexican magazine nexos:
+He has recently published for the magazine nexos and the Suplemento El Cultural in Mexico:

 Jann Sweenie Cort閟 received her BA in Spanish from Oberlin College in 1977 and her MA in Comparative Literature from UC Berkeley in 1980 (Spanish, English and French), concentrating on the 20th century novel.
 At UCB she taught Spanish as a Teaching Assistant and Associate until 1984 (receiving a Distinguished Teaching Award in 1983-84), when she joined the faculty at the Peralta Colleges.
 She has taught at Vista, Merritt, and Laney.
 She has also taught ESL to adult immigrants since 1980, at Adelante and at adult schools in Albany, Oakland, Piedmont and principally Berkeley, where she has worked for over 20 years.